Photo Booths Of New York | Roxy Hotel | Strike A Pose

 The Roxy

 This authentic photo booth produces analog film strips that look like they date back to the ’70s.
 With deep sepia tones, the film is grainy and layered, casting shadows in all the right places (the original contour!).
 Because the booth is a true vintage machine, the film does take a minute to develop but, as they say, some things are just worth the wait.
-Five dollars later and you have yourself a time capsule.
+Thirteen dollars later and you have yourself a time capsule.

 2 6th Ave, New York: T. 212-519-6600